Why Pollution Prevention Matters

 - Clean up solid waste on the ground

-- Only use cold water and no soap to pressure wash exterior surfaces and add storm drain protection while pressure washing
+- Use only cold water – no soap – to pressure wash exterior surfaces and add storm drain protection, such as absorbent booms, drain guards, or catch basin inserts while pressure washing

-- Do not hose down messes or pollutants near storm drains or streams
+- Do not hose down paved areas near storm drains or streams

 Will you issue fines?